radimklaska/image_fupload/README.txt

 1.)
 Copy this directory to a suitable modules directory,
     such as sites/all/modules
 2.)
-Download SWFUpload-Core v2.1.* at http://code.google.com/p/swfupload/ and extract
+Download SWFUpload-Core v2.2.* at http://code.google.com/p/swfupload/ and extract
-    the following files from the zip file: swfupload_f9.swf, swfupload.js, swfupload.queue.js Put these files into sites/all/modules/image_fupload/swfupload subdirectory 3.)
-Activate the module in the module list (dependency: image module) 4.)
-Now, the module is active and can be used at node/add/image, where the original form is overwritten
+    the following files from the zip file: swfupload.swf, swfupload.js, swfupload.queue.js Put these files into sites/all/modules/image_fupload/swfupload subdirectory 3.)
+Activate the module and its submodules (if needed) in the module list.
+    (dependency: image module or/and imagefield module) 4.)
+Now, the module is active and can be used at node/add/image, if image module is used.
+If imagefield module is used, the widget of one imagefield of any content type has to be replaced by 'image fupload' widget.
 5.)
-Access Permissions have to be set by using image module.
+Access Permissions have to be set by using the corresponding configuration pages
+    of the used modules.

 UNINSTALL
 --------------------

 1.)
-Deactivate Image FUpload at admin/build/modules
-2.)
-Uninstall Image FUpload at admin/build/modules/uninstall
+Deactivate Image FUpload and its submodules at admin/build/modules 2.)
+Uninstall Image FUpload and its submodules at admin/build/modules/uninstall